nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Upon start up of BayMeds or after every command, BayMeds will check through the list of current prescriptions against a new `LocalDate.now()` to see if any of the end dates are beyond it (i.e. in the past).
 If it is, it will transfer the prescription over from one list to the other by deleting this prescription from the existing current `prescriptionList`, and adding it to the the `completedPrescriptionList`.

+Design considerations:

+We intentionaally chose to store completed prescriptions in its own `completedPrescriptionList.json` file, away from the original `prescriptionList.json`.
+By separating them into two different storages, we help to enhance security of the data as if users were to accidentally manually delete one of the files, the other would still be in tact, and the user would not lose their data in its entirety.

 ### Check prescription interaction feature

 The check prescription interaction feature is facilitated by the `AddCommandParser`.